-(a) For the years ended December 31, 2004 and 2003, the return on the preferred units subject to mandatory redemption totaled approximately \$0.4 million and \$0.7 million, respectively.
-These amounts are included in interest expense in the accompanying income statements and were also treated as non-cash additions to net income when calculating the net cash provided by operating activities.
-As these amounts are already included in both interest expense and net cash provided by operating activities, they are not included in this line of the reconciliation.
+(a) For the year ended December 31, 2004, the return on the preferred units subject to mandatory redemption totaled approximately \$0.4 million.
+This amount is included in interest expense in the accompanying income statement and was also treated as non-cash additions to net income when calculating the net cash provided by operating activities.
+As this amount is already included in both interest expense and net cash provided by operating activities, it is not included in this line of the reconciliation.